bullmoose20/Plex-Stuff/README.md

 ### REQUIREMENTS
 Imagemagick must be installed - https://imagemagick.org/script/download.php

-font must be installed on system and visible by Imagemagick.
+Font must be installed on system and visible by Imagemagick.
 Make sure that you install the ttf font for ALL users as an admin so ImageMagick has access to the font when running (r-click on font Install for ALL Users in Windows)

 Powershell version 7.x or greater: https://learn.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-windows?view=powershell-7.3